mattstark256/mattstark256.github.io/_posts/2019-10-11-smoky-aura-effect.markdown

 ![Mask]({{ "/assets/smoky aura effect/Mask.png" | absolute_url }})

-I then find the screen co-ordinates of the corners of the billboard and sample the corresponding region of the texture.
+I then find the screen co-ordinates of the corners of the billboard so I can sample the corresponding region of the texture.

 ![Cropped Mask]({{ "/assets/smoky aura effect/Mask Clipped.png" | absolute_url }})

-I blend the silhouette texture onto the existing billboard texture.
+I blend this region of the silhouette texture onto the existing billboard texture.
 This simulates smoke being emitted from the source at a constant rate and the rest of the smoke gradually fading away.
 I then distort the billboard's texture using velocity vectors based on a flow map.
 This is a texture where red and green values represent x and y components of velocity.
 I also add a constant upwards velocity.
 Progressively distorting the texture simulates currents in the air pushing it around.

 ![Billboard Texture]({{ "/assets/smoky aura effect/Flow.png" | absolute_url }})